mui/mui-x/docs/data/data-grid/row-grouping/row-grouping.md

 {{"demo": "RowGroupingSortingMultipleGroupingColDef.js", "bg": "inline", "defaultCodeOpen": false}}

 :::warning
-If you are dynamically switching the `leafField` or `mainGroupingCriteria`, the sorting and filtering models will not automatically be cleaned-up and the sorting/filtering will not be re-applied.
+If you are dynamically switching the `leafField` or `mainGroupingCriteria`, the sorting and filtering models will not be cleaned up automatically, and the sorting/filtering will not be re-applied.
 :::

 ## Get the rows in a group